infinitered/motion-conf/README.md

 # motion-conf

 _motion-conf_ is an easy to use configuration class generator for your RubyMotion apps.
-It uses YAML files to statically generate a `MotionConf` class with each option in the yaml file defined for easy access.
+It uses YAML files to statically generate a `MotionConf` class with each option in the YAML file defined for easy access.

-It uses the RubyMotion environment variable to determine which YAML file to compile into your class.
+It uses the RubyMotion environment variable to determine which YAML file to compile into your application.

 ## Installation